Babička’s Makovec (Czech Poppy Seed Roll)

 • If your mixture doesn’t froth, then you’ll likely need fresh yeast.

-2. In a large stand mixer bowl, add in the flour and salt and mix it around.
+2. In a large stand mixer bowl, add in the 3.25 cups/425g flour, 1.5 cups/210g farina and 1 tsp salt and mix it around.
 Turn on the stand mixer on medium speed and gradually pour in the milk/yeast/egg mixture to the flour.
 Let it knead until you get a smooth elastic dough.
 If your dough is too sticky, add a little more flour.
 (You can also knead this dough by hand.)

-3. Cover the tough with a damp tea towel and set aside in a warm place to proof until doubled in size (~1 hr).
+3. Cover the dough with a damp tea towel and set aside in a warm place to proof until doubled in size (~1 hr).

 • Don’t have a reliable warm place?
 See my method on how to proof your dough in the oven here.